scottslowe/learning-tools/aws/nat-instance-pulumi/README.md

 * `go.sum`: This file contains checksums for each of the direct and indirect dependencies.
 The checksum is used to validate that none of them has been modified.

-* `main.go`: This Go file is the Pulumi program executed by the `pulumi` CLI, and contains the resource definitions to create a VPC with public and private subnets, a security group to allow SSH access, an EC2 instance configured as a NAT instance, and a Debian-based EC2 instance in one of the private subnets.
+* `main.go`: This Go file is the Pulumi program executed by the `pulumi` CLI.
+It calls `vpc.go` and `nat.go` to build out all the underlying infrastructure, then launches an Ubuntu-based EC2 instance in a private subnet.
+This instance can be used to verify connectivity is working through the NAT instance as expected.

+* `nat.go`: This Go file contains a function (`buildNat`) that is called by `main.go` to build out the pieces for the NAT instance.

 * `Pulumi.yaml`: This is the Pulumi project file.

 * `README.md`: This file you're currently reading.

+* `vpc.go`: This Go file contains a function (`buildInfrastructure`) that is called by `main.go` to create the VPC, subnets, and route tables.
+Routes for public subnets are also created here, but routes for private subnets are defined in `nat.go`.

 ## Instructions